icann/rdap-conformance-tool/docs/std_95/response.md

   "message": "Expired certificate."
 }
 ```
-13. If a query fails to connect because of TLS certificate errors, issue the following error:
+13. Test case [-13012](#id-testCase-13012){ #id-testCase-13012 }: If a query fails to connect because of TLS certificate errors, issue the following error:
 ```json
 {
   "code": -13012,